octagonal/AnthonyMadhvani_Bachelorproef/paper/011_architectural_patterns.md

 # Overview of several common patterns

-This chapter will take a deep dive into various common architectural patterns.
+This chapter will take a deep dive into various common architectural patterns and a high level view of their implementation in Android.

 ## Diagram conventions